EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

 All done!
 =========

-I don't know about you, but I didn't expect
+I don't know about you, but I didn't expect Express's static middleware to be so complicated!
+Luckily, I think they've done a good job choosing sensible defaults so that you don't have to worry about this stuff 99% of the time.

+Hopefully you've enjoyed this little dive into the wonders of serving static files with Express!